 The big benefit with Topcashback is the 5% cashback bonus meaning you’re getting a little extra most times you shop, which quickly adds up.
 Often it’s just pennies, but I made £2 extra earlier year just from home insurance and there’s been enough to justify the £5.

 Why it might not be right for you: Pretty simple really.
 I wouldn’t sign up for these premium memberships if it’s unlikely you’ll get the investment back.

 If you need cash it’s always a better option to get your cashback paid to your bank account or Paypal.
 However, you can boost your earnings a little if you get it paid instead as a gift card or gift voucher.
 Both Quidco and Topcashback have this feature.

 You might need a minimum amount to withdraw with some cards, ranging from £1 to £10.

 There are a fair few options in both.
 TopCashback tends to have higher rates, and both boost what you get if you’re a premium member.
+Sadly the Zeek payout option has disappeared but you can still increase your payout.
 Here’s my pick of the best top-ups:

 You simply select your payout option from your dashboard and the gift card will be emailed through in a few days.